Login Form

 For our final analysis of the season, we're going to show you the following:

 • The breakdown of best offenses, defenses and net point differentials per division.
-As always, stats below have removed forfeit games from the math, so what you see on the charts may not match the website (intentionally).
-There was only one forfeit this year (shame on you, Rick Reccio) so not as many adjustments as usual for that.
-Then we tried to color each team's data by their official jersey colors, but half this league apparently uses the same colors so it's not perfect (sorry Cunning Stunts for your sexist pink coloring!)
+Last season for the first time ever, we had zero forfeits to adjust for, so a nice, clean data set.
+This session we had 14 forfeits!
+Yes, half of them came from Straw Hats, but there were still many others, which of course we backed out of the data set for our analytics.
+Then we tried to color each team's data by their official jersey colors, but half of this league apparently uses the same colors so it's not perfect (sorry Cunning Stunts for your sexist pink coloring!)

 • A graph of average point differentials per game for each division with a similar "Favorites, Contenders, Pretenders" logic we've used in previous seasons (if you're winning games by an average of 6+ PPG, you're a Favorite in green; if you're losing by an average of 6+ PPG, you're a Pretender in red; all other teams are yellow in the middle; these are not OUR judgments on who falls into each category, it's strictly based on the math of your team's point differentials).
-For what it's worth, in the last five seasons that we've been showing these graphs, we've had 21 eventual division champions classified as "Favorites", 15 as "Contenders", and exactly zero as "Pretenders".
+For what it's worth, in the last seven seasons that we've been showing these graphs, we've had 26 eventual division champions classified as "Favorites", 22 as "Contenders", and exactly zero as "Pretenders".
+Contenders actually won 4 divisions last Spring, compared to only 2 Favorites!

 And away we go!